NAYOON-Github/test/README.md

-# Frequency-Aware EEG-Based Emotion Recognition under Simulated Auditory Degradation
+# CenterIR-EEG-Depression

 This repository contains the official PyTorch implementation of the paper:

-**Frequency-Aware EEG-Based Emotion Recognition under Simulated Auditory Degradation**, published in *IEEE Journal of Biomedical and Health Informatics (JBHI)*.
+**CenterIR: An Imbalance-Aware Deep Regression Framework for EEG-Based Depression Severity Estimation in Older Adults**, published in *IEEE Journal of Biomedical and Health Informatics (JBHI)*.

-Last update : 2026/01/22
+Last update : 2026/01/23

 ## 📝 Abstract